Obtaining citizenship in Israel – how can one make the Holy Land their home?

 In addition; the State of Israel has no institution that can perform an interfaith marriage ceremony.
 Spouses of different religions who have met in Israel and want to live together as a married couple (rather than as common-law spouses) are forced to travel abroad in order to marry.

-Finally, if you are married abroad, the Ministry of the Interior will request that the foreign spouse remain abroad until the Israeli spouse invites them to Israel based on the appropriate MoI procedure.
+If you are married abroad, the Ministry of the Interior will request that the foreign spouse remain abroad until the Israeli spouse invites them to Israel based on the appropriate MoI procedure.
 Many spouses who live outside of Israel and come to visit their Israeli spouse are refused entry due to suspicion that they are trying to settle in Israel while skipping the invitation process.

 What about obtaining citizenship in Israel after conversion to Judaism?